Cookies

 Henry B. Endicott

 It’s true they all went away.
 And for a long time, we didn’t want to talk about it.
 But, now the tone of the conversation has changed.
 Now, Greater Binghamton is something to see again – in art galleries, at restaurants, outdoors.
-It’s a place to shop, eat, drink, enjoy and appreciate thanks to the current characters driving a new arch in the Binghamton story.
+It’s a place to shop, eat, drink, enjoy and appreciate thanks to the current characters driving a new arc in the Binghamton story.

 You can stand at Confluence Park and marvel at the rivers.
 You can walk down the former Chenango Canal – State Street – and see some of the most creative art in the country on what is nicknamed Artists’ Row.
 On Washington Street, you can grab a taco in an old auto shop.
 Just a little ways further, the busy aura of the second largest cigar producer in the country still pulses at the Lost Dog Cafe.